SLC is where my son first began to understand the importance of his Jewish identity.

 Developed with care by our Board of Directors

 To give Jews from a wide range of backgrounds life-enhancing experiences that emphasize the joy and values of Judaism and that instill a greater appreciation of their Jewish identities.
 This is done through fun, interesting, meaningful cultural activities, through rituals that are comfortable and understandable, through a spiritual appreciation of the natural world, through establishing a relationship with the State of Israel, and through nurturing an ongoing connection with the camp community.

 More about our Jewish Mission

-Here are deeper explanations about some of the concepts in our Jewish Mission, and how we enact our values at SLC:
+Here’s more about some of the concepts in our Jewish mission and how we enact our values at SLC:

 Life Enhancing: We believe that Jewish learning adds meaning and quality to life.
 We offer a Jewish framework for understanding, exploring, and appreciating life’s wonders, mysteries, and challenges, for building Jewish identity and providing a sense of belonging, and for creating positive memories that enrich young people’s experiences as individuals and as members of the Jewish community.

 Experiences: Our Jewish educational program is informal and experiential: We emphasize Jewish activities and discussions and avoid lectures and other formal techniques.

 Joy: We present a model of Jewish living at camp that is upbeat and uplifting.
 There is an emphasis on song, on creativity, on spirit, and on celebrating life, one another, and our traditions.